rjdudley/CodeLabs-IoTDev/Module2-IntroAzureIoT/README.md

 1. Press **F5** to run and debug the application.

 	The information being sent can be monitored using the Device Explorer application.
-Run the application and go to the **Data** tab and select the name of the device you want to monitor (_myRaspberryDevice_ in your case), then click on **Monitor**
+Run the application and go to the **Data** tab and select the name of the device you want to monitor (_mySimulatedDevice_ in your case), then click on **Monitor**

 	![Monitoring messages sent](Images/monitoring-messages-sent.png?raw=true "Monitoring messages sent")

 	_Monitoring messages sent_

-    Additionally, you can change the **UseMockedSensors** constant value to **false** and deploy the app to a Raspberry Pi device with the FEZ HAT to use real sensors.

 <a name="Exercise2"></a>
 ### Exercise 2: Using Stream Analytics to process the data ###